shishir99111/PanelCV/README.md

 # PanelCV

+This is the CV Designed for Cartographic QC Manager (Self Driving Autonomy & HD Maps)

 This theme is designed by [flexycodex](https://themeforest.net/item/flexyvcard-responsive-vcard-template-/7158750) and modified by [Locky](https://github.com/junlulocky)

 I have made this into a Jekyll Theme.
 Demo: [https://jekyller.github.io/PanelCV](https://jekyller.github.io/PanelCV)